 De-extinction of Woolly Mammoths

-It was almost exactly 8 years ago that I first wrote about why the buzz surrounding the idea of de-extincting Mammoths was problematic.
+Even years ago I first wrote about why the buzz surrounding the idea of de-extincting Mammoths was problematic.

 One of my favorite science writers, Carl Zimmer, just wrote a new piece on de-extinction of Mammoths for The NY Times.
 The article focused on efforts by George Church, other new players, and a fresh influx of funding.